MicrosoftDocs/powerbi-docs/powerbi-docs/service-datasets-build-permissions.md

 You can remove a person's Build permission for a dataset.
 If you do, they can still see the report built on the shared dataset, but they can no longer edit it.
 See the next section for details.

-## Remove Build permission
+## Remove Build permission for a dataset

-At some point, you may need to remove Build permission for some users.
+At some point, you may need to remove Build permission for some users of a shared dataset.

-1. In the workspace, go to the **Datasets** list page.
+1. In a workspace, go to the **Datasets** list page.
 1. Select the ellipsis (...) next to the dataset > **Manage permission**.

     ![Manage permissions](media/service-datasets-build-permissions/power-bi-dataset-permissions-new-look.png)